afborchert/fmt/README.md

 count = fmt::printf(L"%d\n", val); // goes to std::wcout
 ```

-where out is an ostream, not a `FILE*`.
-As fmt::printf is
+where the behaviour is expected to be identical with the exception that
+fmt::printf prints to extensions of basic_ostream instead of `FILE*`
+and that the locale of the output stream is used instead of the global
+C locale.

-based on variadic template constructs of C++11, this
+Thanks to the variadic templates of C++11, fmt::printf provides the
-is possible in a typesafe way.
+functionality of std::printf in a typesafe way.
 Consequently, it no
-longer matters for fmt::printf whether you use `"%f"`,
+longer matters for fmt::printf whether you use `"%f"`, `"%lf"`, or
+`"%Lf"` as format as the associated operand type is well known.
-`"%lf"`, or `"%Lf"` as format.
-All operands are supported
+fmt::printf is extensible as all operand types are supported
 for which an <<-operator exists.
 Example for std::complex:

 ```C++